d-codez/trailerhub/README.md

 ## 🙏 Acknowledgments

 - [The Movie Database (TMDB)](https://www.themoviedb.org/) - For the amazing API
-- [Netflix](https://www.netflix.com/) - For the design inspiration
 - [Radix UI](https://www.radix-ui.com/) - For accessible components
 - [Tailwind CSS](https://tailwindcss.com/) - For the utility-first CSS

 ## ⚠️ Disclaimer

 This is an **educational project** created for learning purposes.
-It is not affiliated with, endorsed by, or connected to Netflix.
 All movie and TV show data is provided by The Movie Database (TMDB) API.

 ## 📧 Contact